 No. Children aged 5 to 12 years play Mini Soccer or small sided matches, these are played on much smaller pitches with smaller goals.

 Mini Soccer has modified rules to give the kids more fun and time on the ball.

 Yes Droylsden has a large number of girls playing soccer, which is a real growth area for the Club.

 We now have dedicated girl’s teams at under 9s, 10s, 12s, 13s, 14s and 15s and growing all the time.

 How much does it cost?

-Droylsden charge a registration fee of £15; Our subscriptions for membership at present is £240.00 per year, this is paid by standing order at £20.00 a month per calendar year.
+Droylsden charge a registration fee of £15.00 our subscriptions for membership at present is £300.00 per year, this is paid by direct debit at £25.00 a month per calendar year.

 There are reduced charges for parents with more than one child at the Club.